John Whitgift: Legacy

 Whitgift Street near Lambeth Palace (the official London residence of the Archbishop of Canterbury) is named after him.
+Whitgift Close in Laceby in Lincolnshire, where he was Rector of St Margaret's church from 1572 to 1577, is also named for him.

 A comprehensive school in his home town of Grimsby, John Whitgift Academy, is named after him.

 The Whitgift Centre, a major shopping centre in Croydon, is named after him.
 It is built on land still owned by the Whitgift Foundation.

+In media

+Season 7, Episode 6 of the Bad Gays podcast covers his life.